 All PCI Express devices are expected to have established the link with their link partner and be ready to accept configuration requests during the enumeration process.
-As a result, there are requirements as to when a device needs to be ready to accept configuration requests after power up; if the requirements are not met, this occurs:
+As a result, there are requirements about when a device needs to be ready to accept configuration requests after power up.
+If the requirements are not met, the following occurs: